 Only a few years ago, there almost half a million foreclosure filings on U.S. properties.
-Investing in the foreclosure market seems like a smart thing to do.
+Investing in the foreclosure market like a smart thing to do.
 Here are several mistakes you can avoid during your foreclosure-buying mission.

 Foreclosure listings of any kind have competitively priced items – whether they’re foreclosed properties or not.
 When you’re doing a property search, do not wear blinders.
 Many foreclosures often have liens against the property, must-do repairs and so on.
 Limiting yourself to foreclosures that don’t “come with any baggage” is a waste of time.